 Separately, Pharmaxis is working towards approval of its cystic fibrosis drug Bronchitol in the United States and has partnered with Chiesi Farmaceutici SpA to reduce overall investment while retaining a key stake in the future commercial success of Bronchitol in global markets.

-In order to maximise the number of new drugs developed from the Company’s amine oxidase chemistry platform Pharmaxis enters into beneficial research collaborations.
-The first such collaboration was announced in August 2015 and links Pharmaxis with UK biotech company Synairgen in the development of a new drug for idiopathic pulmonary fibrosis.
+In order to manage risk and maximise the number of new drugs developed from the Company’s established amine oxidase chemistry platform Pharmaxis has a LOXL2 research collaboration with UK biotech company Synairgen.
+In December 2017 the collaboration was amended to facilitate the commercialisation of the program.
+Read more.